farisachugthai/ipython/docs/source/reference.rst

 In addition, interactive sessions can be copy-pasted and placed into documentation as per the Sphinx extension.

-See more :ref:`ipython-directive`.
+See more at the documentation for the :ref:`ipython-sphinx-directive`.

 .. _gui_support: